 With hundreds of kilometres of trails, the Ganaraska Forest provides year-round opportunities for a variety of activities.
 Hiking, mountain biking, horseback riding, cross-country skiing, snowshoeing and nature appreciation are popular activities throughout the Forest.
 Motorized activities such as off-road motorcycle riding, ATVing and snowmobiling are permitted in the West Forest and East Forest only.
 The Central section of the Forest is maintained as a passive use area, and is where Treetop Trekking is located.

-With the extremely warm dry weather conditions experienced over the last several days we ask that forest users exercise caution when using the Ganaraska Forest.
 No open fires are permitted in the forest at any time and off-road vehicles must be equipped with spark arrestors.
 Should a fire be seen in the forest call 911 immediately and attempt to give an accurate location of the fire.